mrakgr/Trading-Journal/journal_2025.md

 Sure, I might not have been interested in this before, but I am a different person now I was 10 years ago.

 I have a chip on my shoulder and want to wipe the feel of failure clinging to me.
 I should consider that even though I understand trading at some level, maybe I am not suited for it?

+1:55pm.
+In terms of getting rich, doing it by building a business worked for a lot more people than stock trading did.